Keep the Beat ❤️

 • Carrying & holding – real-life strength for everyday loads

-• Sit on a chair with your feet flat on the floor
+• Lie on your back with your knees bent and feet flat on the floor

 • Pause briefly at the top

-• Slowly lower yourself back down to the chair
+• Slowly lower your hips back down

 February 2026 Strava Challenges